Are you visiting Belgium’s capital city soon and you’re wondering if a Ghent day trip is worth it? I’ve got you covered!

-Interestingly enough, despite the city having no connection whatsoever with the Harry Potter books or movies, it gave me strong Hogwarts vibes, so fans of the story might enjoy Ghent even more because of this.
+Interestingly enough, despite the city having no connections whatsoever with the Harry Potter books or movies, it gave me strong Hogwarts vibes, so fans of the story might enjoy Ghent even more because of this.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.